-If then a public holiday is on a day you would normally work you are usually entitled to have the day off and still be paid for it you and your employer agree you will work on a public holiday you are entitled to be paid at least one and a half times your usual hourly rate ('time and a half') for the hours you work on that day you agree to work on a public holiday and it is a day you would normally work you are entitled to: be paid time and a half, and take another day off on full pay (an 'alternative day' or a 'day in lieu') a public holiday falls on a Saturday or Sunday and you do not normally work on those days you usually get a paid holiday on the following Monday or Tuesday instead.
+If then a public holiday is on a day you would normally work you are usually entitled to have the day off and still be paid for it.
+Note: Due to the nature of hospitality you may be required to work on a public holiday.
+If so, your employment agreement should make this clear. you and your employer agree you will work on a public holiday you are entitled to be paid at least one and a half times your usual pay rate ('time and a half') for the hours you work on that day you agree to work on a public holiday and it is a day you would normally work you are entitled to: > be paid time and a half, and > take another day off on full pay (an 'alternative day' or a 'day in lieu') a public holiday falls on a Saturday or Sunday and you do not normally work on those days you usually get a paid holiday on the following Monday or Tuesday instead.
 This is called 'Mondayisation'